Macumba45/Nikola43/README.md

 <h3>A Little About Me</h3>

-<p>Hi, I'm Paulo, I am passionate about computers and electronics, the typical friend who believes that with an Arduino can solve any technological problem.
-Since I was a child I have always liked to disassemble and tinker with everything that has screws, wires, batteries, LEDs or anything that you give electricity and can be turned on.
+<p>Hi, I'm Paulo, the typical friend who believes that with an Arduino can solve any technological problem.</p>
+<p>Since I was a child I have always liked to disassemble and tinker with everything that has screws, wires, batteries, LEDs or anything that you give electricity and can be turned on.</p>

-Luckily all this love and passion for these areas has allowed me to make a living with it and I hope it will be like this for a long time more.<p>
+<p>Luckily all this love and passion for these areas has allowed me to make a living with it and I hope it will be like this for a long time more.<p>

 <!--
 <p>Welcome to my page! </br> I'm Thomas, Fullstack developer from <img src="https://cdn-icons-png.flaticon.com/512/197/197560.png" width="13"/> <b>Lorient, France</b>, currently living in <img src="https://cdn-icons-png.flaticon.com/512/197/197564.png" width="13"/> <b>Stockholm, Sweden</b>. </p>
 <h3>Things I code with</h3>
 -->

-<h3>The Things I think about in my sleep 💤</h3>
+<h3>The Things I Think About In My Dreams 💤</h3>

 <p>
   <img alt="React" src="https://img.shields.io/badge/-React-45b8d8?style=flat-square&logo=react&logoColor=white" />